 Section 2.
-The various types of Community action and transfers of powers from the national authorities to the Community institutions
+Transfers of powers from national authorities to the Community institutions

 Community action outside those fields that remain the exclusive preserve of national or regional authorities can take any of four main forms corresponding to a graduated scale of integration, beginning with exchanges of information and ranging through consultation and coordination to a common policy.